tsionyx/nonogrid/README.md

 0<=C<=1 - column solution rate, the ratio of solved cells in the column to total number of cells (height)
 ```

-By default every cell with `P>=0` checked, but you can customize the threshold by specifying
+By default, every cell with `P>=0` checked, but you can customize the threshold by specifying
 the `LOW_PRIORITY` environment variable.

 For example, running